About your year 3 programme.

 A complete list of Informatics degrees is also available using the University's DRPS.
 Please refer to the appropriate section in the relevant course guide:

-If you have any questions at all concerning the release of your final award/classification result or need to talk to someone about your result please contact your Year Organiser or Personal Tutor:
+If you have any questions at all concerning the release of your final award/classification result or need to talk to someone about your result please contact your Personal Tutor or Year Organiser:

-In the event that you cannot reach your Year Organiser please contact the Informatics Teaching Organisation.
+In the event that you cannot reach your any of them please contact the Informatics Teaching Organisation.